RADutchie/Petrography-report-data-extractor/README.md

 The second notebook (Mason_mineralogy_extract.ipynb) uses the TesseractOCR engine and regex to extract the petrographic descriptions, sample by sample, for loading into SA Geodata.

 The lithology_mapper.ipynb notebook is a work in progress.
-THe aim is to extract long form lithological names/descriptions and convert these into the most likely rock name and convert to GSSA lithology codes to add a lithology name to each sample in the database.
+The aim is to extract long form lithological names/descriptions and convert these into the most likely rock name and convert to GSSA lithology codes to add a lithology name to each sample in the database.

 This project is a work in progress and I will continue to add different scripts to extract data from different styles of petrographic reports as I develop them.
-These scripts are also quite manual (providing hard links to input directories), and I will work to automate the process more
+These scripts are also quite manual (providing hard links to input directories), and I will work to automate the process more.

 ## How to run locally